OPEC+ sticks to modest boost in oil output despite omicron

 Positive news about drugs to treat the variant or the vaccines’ effectiveness against it could improve that outlook.
 But even with positive news, a decrease in oil demand is likely because “the distribution of these remedies may not actually reach all markets with extreme immediacy, which would still necessitate the lockdowns in much of the developing world,” said Louise Dickson, senior oil markets analyst for Rystad.

-The price of a barrel of U.S. benchmark crude fell with news of the variant and then fell further as OPEC+ revealed it wasn’t going to curtail production.
+The price of a barrel of U.S. benchmark crude fell with news of the variant.
 It was about $78 a barrel a week ago and was trading at about $67 a barrel Thursday.
 International benchmark Brent crude followed a similar path, falling from $79 a barrel a week ago to about $70 on Thursday.

 The decision by OPEC+ to stay the course sends a signal that “the group does what it says and that they will continue their policy on their own terms,” Dickson said.
 “It also really signals that OPEC+ needs a bit more time to really dig into the numbers on the omicron variant.”